HuyVuong08/My-Settings/README.md

 # My Settings

-My Fusuma and VimRC setup
+My Configuration, Touch pad gestures, macOS theme, VimRC setup and some more frequently used applications